seebs/libbaggotry/ReadMe.txt

 		Returns true if 'slotspec' is a valid slotspec.
 As a bonus feature, if slotspec is of the form char_identifier:slotspec
-		yields slotspec, charspec (two values) so you can do fancy things like look in other inventories.
+		yields slotspec, character so you can do fancy things like look in other inventories.
 	Library.LibBaggotry.rarity_p(rarity, permissive)
 		Returns a non-nil/false value if 'rarity' is a valid rarity